Pharmaceutical Affairs Act

 Article 16

-The aforementioned drug manufacturers may only import the raw materials for own use after each import application has been approved by the central competent health authority.
+The aforementioned drug manufacturers may only import the raw materials for their own use after each import application has been approved by the central competent health authority.
 Raw materials for own use which have already been imported shall not be transferred or re-sold unless approved by the central competent health authority.

 Article 17